In this interview Talia Migliaccio and I talk spirituality, travel and connection.

 I mean yeah of course.
 I think being human is a really spiritual experience in general.
 I think it depends how one is to categorize that.
 I definitely feel like my work is more of a channel and a visualization for anchoring the forces that be that are like not as seen and known but a lot of those energies are just like bigger energies around us from celestial to like the more microbial energies of plants.
 I think it could be looked at as spiritual but I think it’s also just like really ancestral philosophies that have been here for a really long time.
 I guess I look at it more that way and I think the ancestry of people on this planet tends to deal with both the material and spiritual realms really fluidly.

 Do you think that travelling ever affects your art or you as a person?
-Does that discourse?
+Does that create a discourse?

 Do you feel a connection to most people you meet?
 Are you more people centered or are you focused on mostly other things?